songbai-BAAQMD/GitHub-Training---Test/README.md

 # GitHub-Training---Test
 A test repo used for GitHub training class

-I don't like spicy foods!
+I do like spicy foods!

+And this is a test!